Fischer Legal Group

 • Cybersecurity fraud: Misrepresenting compliance with federal cybersecurity requirements to win or keep government contracts

-• Tax fraud: Filing false returns or concealing taxable income, covered under the New York False Claims Act rather than the federal FCA
+• Tax fraud: Filing false returns or concealing taxable income, covered under the New York False Claims Act and other state False Claims Acts, rather than the federal FCA

 We have handled federal FCA cases in federal courts across the country for over 20 years.
 Our practice focuses exclusively on representing whistleblowers; we never represent the companies on the other side of these cases.